Verónica Castro

-Verónica Judith Sáinz Castro (/es/; born 19 October 1952) is a Mexican actress and television host.
-She started her career as a television actress, where she met comedian Manuel Valdés, father of her son Cristian Castro, and in fotonovelas and telenovelas while earning her degree in international relations.
+Verónica Judith Sáinz Castro (/es/; born 19 October 1952) is a Mexican actress and television personality.
+She began her career in the late 1960s with minor film and television roles before rising to prominence as the star of the telenovela Los ricos también lloran (1979), a success that established her as one of the genre's leading figures.
+She later followed with El derecho de nacer (1981), Rosa salvaje (1987), and Mi pequeña Soledad (1990).

+Castro also gained attention as a talk show host, presenting late-night programs such as Mala noche… ¡no!
+(1988) and La movida (1991), among others, which achieved strong ratings.
+In the early 2000s, she later worked as a reality television host on Big Brother VIP, another major audience success.
+After a period of reduced screen activity, she enjoyed a brief resurgence in popularity with the Netflix series The House of Flowers (2018).
+Her honours include eight TVyNovelas Awards, including two lifetime achievement awards, and the 2005 Spanish Emmy Award for her influence on television.
+She is the mother of singer Cristian Castro.

 Acting and music career

 In 1986, she performed in the Latin version of "We Are The World", Cantare, cantaras.
 She also released one of her most ambitious albums to date, Simplemente Todo.
 The top-selling singles from Simplemente Todo were "Oye Tu," the title selection, "Nunca Lo Sabra," and "Macumba."
 Unlike other artists of the time, however, Castro accompanied her singles with videos, becoming one of the pioneers of the MTV age in Latin America.
 Even as she recorded the music video "Macumba," she worked in telenovelas in Argentina and Italy.

 During the 1990s, she began hosting variety shows, and has continued to do so since.

 In 2009 Verónica Castro went back to telenovelas, and left Mexico for Argentina to film the telenovela Los Exitosos Pérez.
 It premiered in Mexico on August 30, 2009.

 In 2017, she was cast as the matronly Virginia de la Mora in Netflix's The House of Flowers, a Mexican comedy-drama series.
 It premiered on Netflix in August 2018.